-51. Electricity Subsidy For Employees in Remote Localities
+56. Electricity Subsidy For Employees in Remote Localities

-An electricity subsidy will apply to employees stationed in remote localities as defined in Determination 8 of 2015 (as amended), by way of the following:

-- (a) An employee residing in a dwelling fitted with a dedicated electricity metering device, and who is required to meet the cost of any charges associated with the provision of electricity to that dwelling, is entitled to an electricity subsidy in accordance with the rates specified below, subject to the relevant category of remoteness and the employee's eligibility for the dependant/after-hours rate; - (b) The electricity subsidy for the dependant/after-hours rate is payable only where the employee: - (i) has recognised dependants, being an employee's spouse or de facto partner, or children under the age of 18, who: - A. reside with the employee; - B. are not eligible for assistance with electricity costs from any other source; and - C. are not in receipt of income exceeding the NTPS weekly minimum adult wage as determined by the Commissioner; or - (ii) is a shiftworker, or regularly required to be available for after-hours duty such as call outs, the frequency of which are such that the employee is regularly required to seek rest during daylight hours. - 51.2 The electricity subsidy will be paid fortnightly in addition to salary and will count as salary for the purpose of taxation and superannuation. - 51.3 The electricity subsidy will not be paid during periods of leave without pay which do not count as service. - 51.4 The electricity subsidy will be paid to part-time employees on a pro rata basis. - 51.5 Only one subsidy is payable per dwelling. - The electricity subsidy will be adjusted in January each year in accordance with the annual September to September Darwin Consumer Price Index.
-The Commissioner will give effect to any subsequent annual adjustment required under this Agreement through a Determination. - 51.7 The applicable rates of electricity subsidy are contained in TABLE 3 Expense Related Allowances of Schedule 3.
+- 56.1 This clause does not apply to RUSON and RUSOM employees. - 56.2 An electricity subsidy will apply to employees stationed in remote localities as defined in Determination 8 of 2015 (as amended), by way of the following: - (a) An employee residing in a dwelling fitted with a dedicated electricity metering device, and who is required to meet the cost of any charges associated with the provision of electricity to that dwelling, is entitled to an electricity subsidy in accordance with the rates specified below, subject to the relevant category of remoteness and the employee's eligibility for the dependant/after-hours rate; - (b) The electricity subsidy for the dependant/after-hours rate is payable only where the employee: - (i) has recognised dependants, being an employee's spouse or de facto partner, or children under the age of 18, who: - A. reside with the employee; - B. are not eligible for assistance with electricity costs from any other source; and - C. are not in receipt of income exceeding the NTPS weekly minimum adult wage as determined by the Commissioner; or - (ii) is a shiftworker, or regularly required to be available for after-hours duty such as call outs, the frequency of which are such that the employee is regularly required to seek rest during daylight hours.

+- 56.3 The electricity subsidy will be paid fortnightly in addition to salary and will count as salary for the purpose of taxation and superannuation. - 56.4 The electricity subsidy will not be paid during periods of leave without pay which do not count as service. - 56.5 The electricity subsidy will be paid to part-time employees on a pro rata basis. - 56.6 Only 1 subsidy is payable per dwelling. - 56.7 The electricity subsidy will be adjusted in January each year in accordance with the annual September to September Darwin Consumer Price Index.
+The Commissioner will give effect to any subsequent annual adjustment required under this Agreement through a Determination. - 56.8 The applicable rates of electricity subsidy are contained in TABLE 5 Expense Related Allowances of Schedule 3.

-52. Remote Rental Concession
+57. Remote Rental Concession

-Remote Nurses residing in remote departmental accommodation in all remote localities as defined in Determination 8 of 2015 (as amended) will receive a 100% rental concession.
+- 57.1 This clause does not apply to RUSON and RUSOM employees. - 57.2 Remote Nurses residing in remote departmental accommodation in all remote localities as defined in Determination 8 of 2015 (as amended) will receive a 100% rental concession.

-53. Remote Access to Satellite Television/Satellite Internet Services
+58. Remote Access to Satellite Television/Satellite Internet Services

-An employee stationed in a remote locality may apply to receive a payment of up to \$500 to offset the costs associated with the installation and initial subscription towards a satellite-based pay television or internet service.

-- An employee is eligible to receive a second payment within a 12 month period after receiving the first payment if the employee voluntarily transfers or is promoted to another remote locality. - 53.3 An employee is eligible to receive subsequent payments where the employee is transferred at the direction of the department to one or more remote localities. - 53.4 The employee will be responsible for the ongoing subscription charges associated with the service.
+- 58.1 This clause does not apply to RUSON and RUSOM employees. - 58.2 An employee stationed in a remote locality may apply to receive a payment of up to \$500 to offset the costs associated with the installation and initial subscription towards a satellite-based pay television or internet service. - 58.3 An employee is eligible to receive a second payment within a 12 month period after receiving the first payment if the employee voluntarily transfers or is promoted to another remote locality. - 58.4 An employee is eligible to receive subsequent payments where the employee is transferred at the direction of the department to 1 or more remote localities. - 58.5 The employee will be responsible for the ongoing subscription charges associated with the service.

-54. Relocation Expenses: Gove District Hospital
+59. Relocation Expenses: Gove District Hospital